 The Community Transport Working Group meets to develop the Wye Flyer project.
 This aims to provide a parish-based minibus service and fill gaps in scheduled bus services.
 About 20% of the households in Wye have no access to a car.
 The Group is liaising with the Lady Joanna Thornhill primary school.
 The project aims to co-ordinate and balance the schedule between user groups and the primary school.
 This will enable teachers to have regular daytime access to Wye Flyer minibuses and lead whole class trips at times when the buses are not needed for community use.

 The WYE3 Masterplan Working Group formed in 2016 to collaborate with Ashford Borough Council and Telereal Trillium to develop the WYE3 Masterplan.
 However, as Ashford Borough Council has not called a meeting since December 2017 this group is dormant.

 The Wye Neighbourhood Plan Working Group completed its task in 2015 with the handing over of the submission draft to Ashford Borough Council.
 In 2019 the Parish Council formed a Neighbourhood Plan Review Working Group to gather evidence and prepare to update the adopted plan document and realign it with more recent policies.

 The Wye Christmas Street Party Working Group organises this annual social event in Church Street.
 Since 2017 the funds raised are going towards speed reduction measures and safer streets for all ages.

-The Wye 2020 Working Group is in formation.
-The aim is to work up costed highways projects that will make Wye a safer place to be and move around, whether on foot, cycling or driving.
+The Wye Moves Working Group is in formation.
+The aim is to develop highways projects and consult on them during 2020 to make Wye a safer place to be and to move around, whether on foot, cycling or driving.
 The projects will be costed and form part of the Wye Highways Improvement Plan (HIP).